 3. They come in tons more styles than you think

 Not all leather rugs come in modern, sedated patterns.
 Leather rugs can have many depths of pile, from flatweave to shag.
 They don’t even have to be fully leather: chindi rugs – also known as the woven type of rag rugs – are often made with lots of scrap bits of material.
 Leather chindis break up the cloth patterns with some bold textural stripes that don’t overwhelm a design.
 Even in small pieces and patches, leather adds a luxurious air to even basic designs.

 4. They’re unisex

-It can be hard make a room masculine without making it too dark or so sleekly modern it looks half-empty.
-A leather rug is a handy textile element that doesn’t have to be flashy, but speaks to a quiet strength that will be appreciated by the room’s occupants.
-It’s easy to appeal to a guy’s inner outdoorsman with a natural color leather, or make him feel like a suave gentleman with a solid-color leather rug.
+It can be hard to make a room masculine without making it too dark or so sleekly modern it looks half-empty.
+A leather rug is a handy textile element that doesn’t have to be flashy but speaks to a quiet strength that will be appreciated by the room’s occupants.
+It’s easy to appeal to a guy’s inner outdoorsman with a natural color leather or make him feel like a suave gentleman with a solid-color leather rug.

 Of course, non-gendered designs benefit greatly from the natural material as well.
-It can be dyed to match any shade of the rainbow (as evidenced in that fabulous Surya piece below!), and pieced leather designs are easily designed for any vision.
+It can be dyed to match any shade of the rainbow, and pieced leather designs are easily designed for any vision.
 Because these rugs don’t depend on an unblemished hide, they’re much easier to produce and give designers the freedom for all kinds of expression.

 People hold on to their leather goods for a long time.
 Vintage boots and jackets keep their resale value through any fashion season, and leather bags are the best friend of a tradesman for years.